typebytes/angular-checklist/content/rxjs/use-async-pipe.md

 The async pipe will:

 - subscribe to an Observable
-- unsubscribe from the Observable when the component is destroyed
+- unsubscribe from the Observable when the component is destroyed by hooking into the `onDestroy` hook
 - mark this component as "to be checked" for the next change detection cycle

 Using the `async` pipe as much as possible will make sure all the resources are cleaned up properly and reduce the likelihood of memory leaks.